ExosLab/PJ3Assembled/README.md

 * Scatterer: https://github.com/LGhassen/Scatterer/releases/
 * Environmental Visual Enhancements Redux: https://github.com/LGhassen/EnvironmentalVisualEnhancements/releases/

 Yes, Scatterer and EVE are *REQUIRED*.
-They are not merely supported, they are required for the mod to work.
+They are not merely supported, they are required for the mod to work. <-- this was the policy for PJ2 because Scatter makes multistar lighting look actually good, I kept this in because we do indeed still have more than one star but like, I won't tell anyone you know?

 # CREDITS:
 * Wolf-Rayet/Exo's Lab: Project coordinator.
 System layout planner.
 Doe, Tuft, Roe, Sutapasu, Uldella